Poweezy/royalties-database/service-worker-cleanup-guide.md

 # Service Worker Cleanup and Cache Clearing Guide
 **Date: July 1, 2025**

 This document provides instructions for completely removing the service worker and clearing cache for the Mining Royalties Manager application.
-These steps are useful if you encounter any persistent issues with cached content, especially after the removal of the audit-dashboard component.
+These steps are useful if you encounter any persistent issues with cached content or legacy components.

 ## Automatic Cleanup

 The application now includes a comprehensive cleanup solution that should automatically:
 - Unregister any existing service workers
 - Clear all application caches
-- Remove audit-dashboard components from the DOM
+- Remove legacy components from the DOM
-- Fix navigation to redirect any audit-dashboard requests
+- Fix navigation to redirect any legacy component requests
-- Block loading of audit-dashboard components
+- Block loading of deprecated components
-- Clean localStorage of audit-dashboard references
+- Clean localStorage of legacy references

 This happens automatically when you load the application.
 If you still encounter issues, follow the manual steps below.